Kalypso Logo

 Kerala Endemic Birding Tour

-This short Kerala Endemics birding tour to the Salim Ali Bird Sanctuary at Thattekkad and the hill country at Munnar is ideal for those looking for a
+Experience a brief yet enriching Kerala Endemics birding tour, focusing on the Salim Ali Bird Sanctuary in Thattekkad and the picturesque hill country

 More Details